|

 bmake may

-.MAKE.JOBS.
-Turns compatibility mode off, unless the
+is saved in .MAKE.JOBS.
+Turns compatibility mode

-off, all commands associated with a target are executed in a single shell
+compatibility mode is off, all commands associated with a target are

-invocation as opposed to the traditional one shell invocation per line.
+executed in a single shell invocation as opposed to the traditional one

-This can break traditional scripts which change directories on each
+shell invocation per line.
+This can break traditional scripts which change

-turn backwards compatibility on.
+scripts rather than turn backwards compatibility on.

 -k